-Open the grill and change the wood that is the smoker.
-The wood by now would have lost its flavor, and changing it up makes it so that the meat can cook at the most optimal rate.
+Open the grill and change the wood chips that are the smoker.
+The smoking wood by now would have lost its flavor, and changing it up makes it so that the meat can cook at the most optimal rate.
 Don’t forget to also add the apples for that extra woodland flavor.

 You will once again have to repeat the process that you did when you first put in your baby back ribs.
 Start off by once again lubricating the grill with vegetable oil so that it doesn't stick to the grill.
 Place the meat on the grill, this time, with the bones facing upwards so that the meat is pressed down onto the grill.
 Bring out your spray bottle once again and cover the entire surface with the mix that you made.
 Make sure that it is spread evenly across the entire surface to avoid getting an uneven flavoring.
 Close the grill once again, and let it cook for one hour.

 Four hours to cook in total - this is how long to smoke baby back ribs.
 After you have let both sides cook for one hour each, you have to repeat the entire process of cooking them again.
 Make sure that both sides have been cooked for at least two hours to prevent your meat from being too uncooked.
 At the end of smoking meat of the ribs should be dark brown.
 You may notice that the meat is starting to shrink away from the bones.
 This is completely normal and is nothing to be alarmed about.
 After you have cooked your meat for about four hours, remove it from the grill and transport it onto a serving or baking dish.
 Let it sit for around five to ten minutes depending on the outside temperature before you slice it up and get ready to serve it.

 How To Know If Your Meat Is Done